 Unseen Causes Of Water Damage

-Fortunately, all that is required to prevent this is a little proactive inspection, but unfortunately, most of us do not perform these inspections like we should.
+All that is required to prevent this is a little proactive inspection.
+Unfortunately, most of us do not perform these inspections.
 There are a number of invisible causes of water damage in the home which may be hard to identify.

 Another less noticeable issue is that of blocked drains or sewer lines.
 This would include the drains from dishwashers, washing machines, and garbage disposals, basically any unit where the piping goes straight into the wall.
 Damage may be done before any clogged drain is discovered.